How long to keep spices for? Optimum shelf life of spices chart

 Do you wonder if seasonings go bad?
-How long do you keep spices before throwing away old and expired spices even they do not look bad and you have hardly ever used them?
+How long do you keep spices before throwing away old and expired spices even if they do not look bad or you have hardly ever used them?

 The short answer is Yes, you should.

-There is an optimal shelf life of spices, and they are best used before that.
-See the chart to see the recommended shelf life of spices to get the best of their flavours.
+There is an optimal shelf life of spices, and they are best used before they start loosing their freshness.
+The chart below suggests the recommended shelf life of spices to get the best of their flavours.

 Do Spices Go Bad?

-This is because spices are made of aromatic volatile oils that is released when it comes in contact with air or heat.
+This is because spices are made of aromatic volatile oils that is released when they come in contact with air or heat.

-The interesting point to note is that out of date spices do not go bad or show visual signs of deterioration such as mold, rotten, or bad smell like regular fresh/stored food products.
+The interesting point to note is that out of date spices do not show visual signs of deterioration such as mold, rotten, or bad smell like regular fresh/stored food products.

 However some spices can grow salmonella or minuscule white insects over time.
 Apart from this there is an optimal flavour life and hence there is an expiration date of spices on packs.